dingjun/RunForLife/README.md

 # Run For Life
-Player and other NPC preys have to run away from hunter's capture to be able to survive as long as possible.
-This code sample of the simple survival game is implemented with the help of AI controler and behavior tree of Unreal Engine 4.
+Run For Life is a simple survival game implemented with Unreal Engine 4.
+Player and other NPC preys have to run away from hunter's capture as long as possible.
+This code sample package includes the functionality of AI for hunter and prey, such as AI controllers and leaf task nodes of behavior tree.